zlagpacan/437_OoO/README.md

 - "daxpy" is really an integer vector add loop. dual.daxpy.asm splits the vector elements between the 2 cores.
 - palgorithm.asm is a producer-consumer parallel program with thread synchronization (so instruction count cannot be extracted from the program itself, varying by implementation and memory latency, and can be misleading).
-- dual.mergesort.asm is a parallel program implementation of mergesort without thread synchronization. dual.mergesort_singlethreaded.asm is a single-threaded implementation of mergesort, where core 1 is immediately halted and core 0 performs the single thread.
+- dual.mergesort.asm is a parallel program implementation of mergesort without thread synchronization. dual.mergesort_singlethreaded.asm is a single-threaded implementation of mergesort, where core 1 is immediately halted and core 0 performs the single-threaded version of mergesort.
 - multi.simple.loop.asm has loops for both cores, repeatedly adding a register value in a loop.
 This program is designed to be CPI = 1 per-core for an in-order core or a single-issue out-of-order core.
 - multi.simple.loop_hit.asm has loops for both cores, repeatedly loading a value, adding to it, and then storing it in a loop.
 This program is designed to be CPI = 1 per-core for an in-order core, but can massively expose poor memory dependence prediction and recovery behaviors for an out-of-order core.